l4ci/goFClass/content/topics/README.md

 # Topics
 Shows all topics from `topicCategories` as well as `gameId` and `teamId`

+### Sorting Algorythm
+Topics have internal `rating` number - so they automatically get sorted in the right way.
+**Factors:**
+- Date (the topic was posted)
+- Date (the last reply was added)
+- Reply Count
+- View Count
+- Author Role
+- upvotes/downvotes

 ### Fields topicCategories

 - topicCatId (INT (auto_increment)- topic categorie id)